Key information for supporters

 We consult widely with supporters and welcome input on all aspects of our operations.
 Our Supporter Liaison has regular meetings with representatives of the Supporters Club and Trust and attends their meetings wherever possible.

 The club continues to strive for wider access to matches by offering a broad range of ticket prices both in terms of match day tickets and season tickets.
-The club operates a scheme to enable supporters to pay for season tickets by instalment at a 0% rate of interest.
-Season ticket prices for this season have been frozen, and reduced in some areas.
+The club operates a scheme to enable supporters to pay for season tickets by direct debit at a 0% rate of interest.

-Our head of Supporter Services is Kay McGinty.
-You can contact her with any queries on ticketing issues on 0117 963 0609 or at firstname.lastname@example.org
+Our head of Supporter Services is Rachel Lemar.
+You can contact her with any queries on ticketing issues on 0117 963 0600 or at email@example.com

-Concessionary prices are available to junior supporters (under-8s, under 19s and under 21s), senior citizens (over-65) and disabled supporters in possession of medium to high rate Disability Living Allowance or its equivalent.
+Concessionary prices are available to junior supporters (Senior 65+, under-12s, under 19s, under 22s and under 25s), senior citizens (over-65) and disabled supporters in possession of medium to high rate Disability Living Allowance or its equivalent.

 Support for disabled spectators and their carers.